firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 <img src="assets/vscode-2018-08-clone.png" alt="Clone Popup (Command Popup)" />

-You may notice that there are already some obscure commands listed below.
+You may notice that there are already some obscure commands listed in the photos below.
 Those are my recently used commands.
-So just don't care about them.
+Those are my recently used commands.
+You can disregard them.

 <img src="assets/vscode-2018-08-clone1.png" alt="Clone repo" />

 Now type in `git clone`, only `git` or `clone` (it works like a search).
-Select the Entry `Git: Clone` and press `Enter`
+Use the arrow keys to select the Entry `Git: Clone` and press `Enter`

 <img src="assets/vscode-2018-08-clone2.png" alt="Paste Repository URL in" />

 Paste the URL of your repository and press `Enter`.
 This will open up a File Explorer where you can then choose where the Git repository should be stored.

-**Important**: Make sure it is the forked repository and not the original one, otherwise it won't work.
+**Important**: Make sure it is the forked repository and not the original one, otherwise this tutorial won't work.

 <img src="assets/vscode-2018-08-clone3.png" alt="Status popup" />